code-kern-ai/bricks/extractors/words/org_extraction/code_snippet_common.md

 import spacy

 # replace this list with a list containing your data
-text = ["A desktop with i7 processor costs 950 dollars in the US."]
+text = ["We are developers from Kern.ai."]

 # add the texts to a dict called records.
 Add further information as key-value pairs if needed
 record = {
     "text": text,
-    "label": "money",
+    "label": "org",
 }

 def org_extraction(record):